Bermuda Cruise Guide: 10 Top Activities, Practical Tips, and Transportation Options

 Zipping around on the jet ski, you get a whole new perspective of the island.
 We even explored one of Bermuda’s many shipwrecks, an unforgettable experience.

-We recommend that everyone rides their jet ski unless you’re with a child.
+We recommend that everyone ride their own jet ski unless you’re with a child.
 Riding double can become challenging, as the person in the back might slip and slide once you get wet.
 It’s more fun when you don’t have to hold on for dear life!
 Despite the challenges, it was still a thrilling experience.
 After getting off our jet ski, we agreed that we’d each have our own next time.

 Jetskiing can be a fantastic morning activity that only takes a few hours, leaving plenty of time to enjoy other things for the rest of the day.